genevaers/MarkdownTest/docs/GVBMR88_DD_Statements.md

 |       | SYSOUT         | SORT Message File                 | If SORT_EXTRACT_FILE=Y | PS    | VB    | 164 |
 |       | (User-Defined) | Format-Phase View-Output files    | A file is required for every view in the Extract-Phase Work File.           | PS    | (User-Defined) | (User-Defined) |

-Note 1: A file is required for every work file created in the Reference Phase.
-Note 2: A file is required for every view in the Extract-Phase Work File.